How to Convert a Physical Linux Server to a VMware VM: Comprehensive Walkthrough

 A physical Linux server has been converted to a virtual machine without using Windows and VMware vCenter Converter Standalone.
 The process of VMware P2V Linux conversion was explained on an example of Ubuntu Linux.
 If you need to convert physical servers running other Linux distributions such as SUSE or Red Hat to VMware virtual machines, use the same algorithm, but keep in mind that some commands and locations of configuration files can be different.
 Instead of using apt-get package manager in SUSE, you should use zypper and in Red Had use yum.
 You may need to reconfigure network settings of the virtual machine such as an IP address, default gateway, DNS server, etc.

-Converting a physical Linux Server to a VMware virtual machine can be done by using a variety of methods.
-Today’s blog post has covered two methods of VMware P2V Linux conversion – with VMware vCenter Converter Standalone that requires a Windows machine, and by using Linux utilities in conjunction with VMware Workstation.
-When using any of these methods for converting a physical Linux Server to a VMware VM, you may need to edit VM configuration manually.
+Converting a physical Linux Server to a VMware virtual machine can be done by using a variety of methods – with VMware vCenter Converter Standalone that requires a Windows machine, and by using Linux utilities in conjunction with VMware Workstation.
+When using any of these methods, you may need to edit VM configuration manually.
 When using the first method, only an ESXi host can be used as destination for P2V Linux conversion, while the second method can be used to convert a physical Linux machine to both VMware ESXi and VMware Workstation formats.